kortschak/gd/examples/images/README.md

 	"show"

 ```
-Although both jpeg and png images are being handled by this
+Although both jpeg and png input images are being handled by this
 example, all images are finally rendered as png.
 ```
 	_ "image/jpeg"